zhousy1/zhousy1.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Multi-Agent System
-  # - Trajectory Planning
+  - Trajectory Planning
-  - Output Regulation
+  - Cooperative Control
   - Adaptive Control

 # Education to show in About widget